-He currently resides with his wife Maria (who has a Ph.D. doctoral in Theology, specializing in Moral Theology, also from the University of Dayton) their four children Maia, Eva, Patrick, and Robert, in New Jersey.
+He currently resides in New Jersey with his wife Maria (who has a Ph.D. in Theology, specializing in Moral Theology, also from the University of Dayton) and their five children Maia, Eva, Patrick, Robert, and John.

 A dear friend of mine, and colleague at Seton Hall University, John Coverdale, has just published a wonderful book on the life of Alvaro del Portillo, who will be beatified this September, 2014.
 Coverdale got to know del Portillo while they were both living in Rome just before, during, and just after, the Second Vatican Council, in the 1960s.
 A historian of Spain in the early part of the 20th century, and a biographer of St. Josemaria and also of Fr.
 Joseph Muzquiz (who was ordained a priest alongside del Portillo), Coverdale (now a law professor) is well placed to write this inspiring biography.

 A consummate historian (Coverdale earned his Ph.D. in history from the U. of Wisconsin